rileywoods0/threads/README.md

 - Each request logs to stdout (session start/end, event batches, Supabase errors).
 - After `/session/start`, you should see new rows in `projects` and `sessions`.
 - After sending `/events` and `/session/end`, you should see rows in `events` and `memory_snapshots`.
+- `/snapshot/create` creates a checkpoint snapshot without ending the session.

 ## VS Code Extension
 ### Install & Build